Bowness, Calgary: Bowness today

-Since Bowness was amalgamated, it has had to cope with a number of social issues.
-In part due to its origins as an autonomous community.
+Since Bowness was amalgamated, it has had to cope with a number of social issues, in part due to its origins as an autonomous community.
 Bowness is home to both wealthy and disadvantaged residents and is more socioeconomically diverse than many of Calgary's newest suburban neighbourhoods.
 This diversity has contributed to some socioeconomic problems in the community (including crime).
 An example of this socioeconomic diversity can be seen in the difference in housing stock between the high-priced homes and properties along the Bow River, and the less expensive, former military housing just a few blocks away.

 Like many older Calgary neighbourhoods, Bowness is experiencing gentrification with the renovation and reconstruction of some of the housing and commercial properties.
-For example, between 2006 and 2010 the commercial properties along "Main Street" Bowness have undergone renovation and revitalization including the former Bowness Hotel site (now called Hextall Place) and the former Bow Cycle Building now housing the Calgary Public Library.
+For example, between 2006 and 2010 the commercial properties along "Main Street" Bowness have undergone renovation and revitalization including the former Bowness Hotel site. and the former Bow Cycle Building now housing the Calgary Public Library.